NLeSC/nlesc_ser2026_plots/README.md

 ## Contributing

-If you want to contribute to the development of nlesc_mdash, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of nlesc_ser2026_plots, have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## Credits